Educorreia932/FEUP-ESOF/README.md

 ---
 ## Test

-We have tested the following feature:
+We have tested the following features:

+- Gerkin:
-* Getting to the login screen from the home screen.
+  - Getting to the login screen from the home screen
-* Login with a custom account.
+  - Login with a custom account

+- Unit tests:
+  - Verify repeated questions
+  - Check questions for innapropriate words and expressions
+  - Compare questions
+  - Write and read question and talk data from the database

 Although we only have these features tested, we created templates for acceptance tests for varius features which can be found in the user stories section.